vmware/vsphere-automation-sdk-java/src/main/java/vmware/samples/README.md

-tagging         | Samples for Tagging APIs vcenter	        | Samples for managing vSphere infrastructure and virtual machines sso             | Samples for Platform Service Controller(PSC), SSO and Lookup Service APIs vmc             | Samples for VMware Cloud Services
+tagging         | Samples for Tagging APIs vcenter	        | Samples for managing vSphere infrastructure and virtual machines sso             | Samples for Platform Service Controller(PSC), SSO and Lookup Service APIs vmc             | Samples for VMware Cloud on AWS Services (preview)